AathreyaG/reactai-starter/analysis.md

 ### Areas of Uncertainty or Ambiguity

-- **File Size Limits:** The maximum size of CSV files that can be uploaded is not specified.
+- **File Size Limits:** The maximum size of CSV files that can be uploaded is now specified as 100MB.
 - **User Roles and Permissions:** It's unclear if there are different user roles with varying permissions.
 - **Publishing Process:** The exact process and requirements for publishing to GSA marketplaces are not detailed.
 - **Error Handling:** There is no mention of how errors in file uploads or data processing should be handled.